Vencord/vencord.dev/src/content/faq/13_unofficial_sites.md

 ---

 The only official website is `vencord.dev`, which can be confirmed on GitHub and the installer itself.
-We are not affiliated with any other website, and therefore urge you to exercise caution when visiting sites not owned by us that offer Vencord that aren't owned by us.
+We are not affiliated with any other website, and therefore urge you to exercise caution when visiting sites not owned by us that offer Vencord.
 They are fake sites that are highly likely to be malicious.

 We are currently aware of the following sites impersonating us:
 - `vencord.app`